Sadie Robertson Stuns In A Tan Jumpsuit While At The Global Leadership Summit

 “God is truly using you in a great way He blessed you with a great Christian family and husband.
 Prayers for y’all,” wrote one fan.

-“Can’t wait to here you speak!
+“Can’t wait to here [sic] you speak!
 You inspire me so much!!
 You’re going to do amazing,” commented a second person.

 “Can’t wait to listen in a few minutes.
 I know it’s going to be awesome!
 Praying for you!!” remarked a third fan.

-Robertson, just like her other family members, has always been open and honest regarding her Christian faith.
+Robertson, just like her other family members, has always been open and honest regarding her faith.
 In addition to writing several books which focus on her own faith life, she is also the creator of an online faith-based community called Live Original.
 The platform allows Christian women to connect and pray for one another.

 She recently launched an app called LO Sister that is an extension of the platform, as The Inquisitr previously reported.